 Example B

-Now, consider an API that returns the following responses for successful and failed requests (Ping fail path, Ping fail values, and Ping error path).
+Now, consider an API that returns the following responses for successful and failed requests (Path to error field in HTTP response body, Error values, and Path to detailed error message field in HTTP response body).

 Successful request (empty response body)